Convención celebrates 100 years of UFM, approves bylaw changes

 BOUNCERS were full of excitement and energy this morning at Go Time!
 Students and Student leaders circled up for a time of prayer and commissioning as they started their first day at the work sites.
 Our Construction Coordinator this week, Lonnie Hoelscher, prayed over them, and the BOUNCE staff waved goodbye as vans and trucks pulled out to serve this community.

 Tonight during worship, our BOUNCE offering was collected.
-This offering will go to support the Missionary Adoption Program, which aids indigenous, Brazilian missionaries as/p>... [continue]
+This offering will go to support the Missionary Adoption Program, which aids indigenous, Brazilian missionaries as they share the gospel with unreached communities in the Amazon.
+BOUNCE wants to raise money to... [continue]

 A Life Worth Giving